-Vietnam has one of the strongest economies in Southeast Asia region and offers many advantages for global companies and investors.
+Vietnam has one of the strongest economies in the Southeast Asia region and offers many advantages for global companies and investors.
 Starting a business in Vietnam can be relatively simple, thanks to the recent open policy and fewer barriers for foreign investors to enter Vietnam.

 However, you can only ensure your business in Vietnam will run successfully by getting yourself familiar with the local regulations and necessary legal assistance from the expert.